JetBrains/kotlin-multiplatform-dev-docs/topics/create-kotlin-multiplatform-library.md

 ## Create a project

 1. In IntelliJ IDEA, select **File** | **New** | **Project from Version Control**.
-2. Enter the URL of the [Multiplatform library template project](https://github.com/Kotlin/multiplatform-library-template):
+2. Enter the URL of the [multiplatform library template project](https://github.com/Kotlin/multiplatform-library-template):

     ```text
     https://github.com/Kotlin/multiplatform-library-template
     ```

 3. Click **Clone**.

 ## Examine the project structure

 The Kotlin Multiplatform library template project provides a foundational structure for developing Kotlin Multiplatform libraries.
-This template facilitates the creation of libraries that can operate across various platforms.
+This template helps create libraries that can operate across various platforms.

 In the template project, `library` serves as the core module and contains the main source code and build resources for